Wajid4040/tonkeeper-web/README.md

 Tonkeeper Web is a non-custodial crypto wallet and gateway to blockchain dApps.

 Tonkeeper Extension supports Firefox 109.0 or higher version, Google Chrome, and Chromium-based browsers.
-We recommend using the latest available browser version.
+We recommend using the latest available browser version. tOKEN

 ## Building locally